 AAC members can be consulted for two years to provide feedback to the WTGF SC before, during, and after the 2019 Games.
 AAC members will act solely in an advisory capacity and will not represent the WTGF in any official capacity.
 Members of a specific sport discipline will be consulted when the Sport Committee has a particular question about that sport.

-AAC members must have expertise in their sport and must intend to compete in the 2019 World Transplant Games in Newcastle/Gateshead.
+AAC members must have expertise in their sport and must intend to compete in the next World Transplant Games.
 Interested AAC members must submit a brief application explaining their interest and any previous/present experience in sport administration relevant to their wish to serve on the AAC.

 Interested AAC members must submit an application.
 Team Managers will be consulted on all applicants.
 The WTGF Sports Committee will share the list of finalists to the Executive Committee who will appoint AAC members.
 Three athletes per sport representing three separate countries will be ideally appointed.
 The selection of members will be based on sport knowledge, sport commitment, and in some cases members will be chosen to ensure the broadest possible representation.